-Hiking Kamnik-Savinja Alps, Slovenia
+Hiking across the Kamnik-Savinja Alps, Slovenia

 In July, we hiked hut-to-hut for four days in the Kamnik-Savinja Alps, starting in Kamniška Bistrica and ending in Zgornje Jezersko.
 Much of our route followed the Slovenian Mountain Trail (marked with the number “1”), a 599 km long trail that takes 28 days to complete.

-If you love the mountains, but aren’t thrilled about assisted climbing routes, consider hiking stage 1 and, or stage 4 of this guide as either overnights, or day hikes.
-Also check out our Triglav National Park trek in the Julian Alps.
+If you love the mountains but aren’t thrilled about assisted climbing routes, consider hiking stage 1 and, or stage 4 of this guide as day hikes.
+Also, check out our Triglav National Park trek in the Julian Alps.

 This hiking guide outlines each stage of our trek through the Kamnik-Savinja Alps.
 We’ve also included tips on how to save money, what to pack, and where to stay.

-Kamnik-Savinja 4-Day Hiking Tour
+Kamnik-Savinja 4-Day Hiking Route

-- Day 1: Kamniška Bistrica – Kamniška koča na Kamniškem sedlu (3.5-4 hours)
+Stage 1: Kamniška Bistrica – Kamniška koča na Kamniškem sedlu (5.4 km, 3:30 – 4 hours)

-- Day 2: Kamniška koča na Kamniškem sedlu – Cojzova koča na Kokrskem sedlu (6.5-8 hours)
+Stage 2: Kamniška koča na Kamniškem sedlu – Cojzova koča na Kokrskem sedlu (7.7 km, 6:30 – 8 hours)

 Stage 3: Cojzova koča na Kokrskem sedlu – Češka koča na Spodnjih Ravneh (6 km, 7 – 9 hours)